 House-sitter pay is usually low.
-Around £10 a day is common and there is often no fee at all.
-But travel expenses to and from the house are often covered, and there’s no accommodation costs.
+Around £10 a day is common and there may be no fee at all.
+But travel expenses to and from the house are often covered, and of course there are no accommodation costs.

 Try it out with friends first